 Width: 200 yards

-8 tornadoes are found in the SPC database for December 11, 1961.
-They occurred across 4 states in the south.
+Eight tornadoes are found in The Storm Prediction Center database for December 11, 1961.
+They occurred across four states in the south.
 We are looking at one given a rating of F3.
-It moved about 3 miles through the town of Jacksonville in Calhoun County.
+It moved about three miles through the town of Jacksonville in Calhoun County.
 A good deal of the damage was at the Jacksonville State University.
 The Anniston Star from December 12, 1961, breaks down the twister’s path through campus:

 - Hit the press boxes at Paul Snow Memorial Stadium.

 - “Zig-zagged” to the north to Leone Cole Student Center.
 This was the new dining hall.
-An electric clock stopped at 608pm.
+An electric clock stopped at 608pm CT.
 Part of the roof was damaged.

 - Students were just finishing their meal when the building was hit, there were no injuries.

 - Next in line, Hammond Hall, the old cafeteria.
 Most of the north wall was “ripped from the structure and strewn across the campus”.

 - The tornado moved into the main paring log in front of Bibb Graves Hall.
 Several trees were uprooted.

 - The tornado lifted across the highway in front of the college.